5 Email Marketing Metrics You Should Be Tracking

 Email marketing is fundamental to any growing online business.
 It works because it’s one of the easiest ways to communicate with customers and has one of the highest returns on investment (ROI) of any marketing channel.
 It’s so easy, anyone can send beautiful newsletters, invitations and promotions.
 In fact, over 1.5 million businesses already use Wix's email marketing service to motivate, engage and retain clients.

 Of course, a great email marketing service does more than just know when to schedule your next product update email (Saturday and Sunday have the best open and click rates on average).
 There are easy methods to measure and optimize specific metrics to help you better engage with your audience and get more value for your spend.
 Our own experts gave us their 5 most essential email statistics you should be tracking.
-With these helpful tips you’ll be able to promote your site with precision.
+With these helpful tips you’ll be able to promote your site with a more precise marketing strategy.

 What: The rate at which your subscriber list is growing.

 How: (New Subscribers – Unsubscribed / Total Subscribers) x 100

 If you don’t have a list strategy as part of your email marketing effort, you may as well be wandering in the dark.
 The more subscribers you have, the more traffic and conversions you’ll get.
 Get started with a list by grouping all of your contacts together, then segment them based on location, interest, demographic, device and whatever other variable that may make for a more targeted email blast.

 There are various email marketing tools to help you build your email list.
 Most users prefer to fill out contact forms, which you should consider using in various points on your site to make it easy to access.
 When new visitors land on your blog and read through an entire article, try using a pop-up to offer them an update on a relevant feature or something related to your post.
 Despite their reputation, well-used pop-ups are known for driving subscriptions up.